For staff: London Met programmes

 Web of Science

 Textbooks are often the best starting point for researching new topics or subject areas.
 Reading lists give an idea of relevant textbooks; library catalogues show what else is available.
 Reading lists: London Metropolitan (also synced with Weblearn) and QAHE.
 Library catalogues: London Metropolitan and QAHE.

 Trade publications are a valuable source of practitioners' experience and knowledge.
 They are different to scholarly publications.
 Some are available on open access: use Google or similar.
 For some paid-for publications, use the Business Source Complete and Academic Search Complete databases.
 After searching, limit the results with the Source Types filter for Trade Publications.

 Market research, data and statistics are often published (by governments, NGOs etc.) on open access - use Google or similar; see also Open access.

 Academic research is published in scholarly (or peer-revewed) journals, conference papers and monographs.
 The most commonly used search tool for academic research is Google Scholar.
-To see London Metropolitan subscriptions (alongside open-access content): go to Settings - Library links - search for London Metropolitan - tick two boxes for the London Metropolitan Universtity-Hendon - Save.
+To see London Metropolitan subscriptions (alongside open-access content), go to Settings - Library links - search for London Metropolitan - select two London Metropolitan Universtity options - Save.